sofizambrano/exoticca-test/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.

 # Travel Dreams

 This app is an MVP to bring your travel dreams to life!
 It corresponds to the Exoticca Frontend technical assessment completed by the applicant Sofía Zambrano.